 A control strategy for the operation of the hybrid genset consisting of a solid oxide fuel cell system and battery system and its schematic grid connection is examined and developed in this work package.
-Specific objectives are the development of a Battery Management Unit (BMU) to operate the battery within a safe operation window, the development of a unitized control unit for the hybrid genset, which contains the control strategy to perform the energy management of the hybrid genset and the schematic integration with the cruise ship’s grid and the ICEs.
+Specific objectives were the development of a Battery Management Unit (BMU) to operate the battery within a safe operation window, the development of a unitized control unit for the hybrid genset, which contains the control strategy to perform the energy management of the hybrid genset and the schematic integration with the cruise ship’s grid and the Internal Combustion Engine(s) (ICEs).

 5.1 WP Leader